StaPH-B/midwest-region/in-progress/genomic-relatedness.md

 #### Multilocus sequence typing (MLST)

 ##### It’s all about the loci, but how many is multi?
 Originally multi-locus sequence typing (MLST) was devised as a way to characterize DNA sequences.
-Before next-generation sequencing (NGS) became available, a method was developed to characterize and identify isolates by PCR amplifying and sequencing a small portion of 7 - 8 genes found within every organism of that genus/species.
-These genes are well conserved (i.e., they accumulate very few mutations over time), so it is possible to identify and type sequences using combinations of mutations.
-MLST works well for tracking organisms on a global level, but it is not very useful for outbreak investigations, because it uses a very small portion of the genome that doesn’t change very often.
+Before next-generation sequencing (NGS) became available, this method was developed to characterize and identify isolates by PCR amplifying and sequencing a small portion of 7 - 8 housekeeping genes found within every organism of that genus/species.
+These genes are well conserved (i.e. they accumulate very few mutations over time), so it is possible to identify and type sequences using combinations of mutations.
+MLST works well for tracking organisms on a global level, but it is not very useful for outbreak investigations, because it uses such a small portion of the genome that doesn’t change very often.

 #### Core genome multilocus sequence typing (cgMLST)